 - Explain that the artist likes to create a picture of something like a dream where parts of it are realistic, but other parts are fantasy.
 You might wish to have a conversation about the differences between realistic and fantastic elements and offer examples of them.
 Ask students if they have ever had a dream where something seemed real, but then really strange things started to happen that were not real.

 - Bring the conversation back to the image and point out how Skoglund used color in Fox Games.
 Ask students to identify the colors they see.
 Point out that there are only two colors used in the image.
 You might want to explain that one of these colors, red, is a primary color.
-Point out primary colors on a color wheel.
+Point out primary colors on a color wheel (an example of a color wheel).
 The other color is gray.
 Ask students how they feel about these colors.
 Does one color feel more powerful than the other?
 Why do you think the artist chose to limit the artwork to two colors?
 How does it change how the image might have looked if it were many colors?

 - Tell students that they will create an artwork with only two colors.
 Or, alternatively, you might choose to have students work with only one powerful color.
 Students will work in groups.
 Assign or let each group choose two colors.
 You might choose from primary or secondary colors to work in a discussion about characteristics and expressive features of art and design.